mlhartme/pommes/README.md

 (Technically, `pommes find foo` is a short-hand for `pommes find :foo`, and this in turn is a short-hand for `pommes find as:foo`)

 You can also prepend fields with `!` for negation.
 In this case, you should enclose the query argument in single quote, otherwise, the shell will expand the `!`.
-Exmaple: `pommes find !d:bar` list all projects that have no dependency with a `bar` substring.
+Exmaple: `pommes find '!d:bar'` list all projects that have no dependency with a `bar` substring.

 Next, you can combine queries with `+` to list projects matching both conditions.
-I.e. + means and.
+I.e. `+` means *and*.
-* `pommes find a:puc+d:httpcore` lists projects with a `puc` substring in it artifact and `httpcore` in its dependencies.
+* `pommes find a:puc+d:httpcore` lists projects with a `puc` substring in its artifact and `httpcore` in its dependencies.

 Finally, you can combine queries with blanks to list projects matching one of the conditions.
-I.e. blank means or.
+I.e. blank means *or*.
 * `pommes find d:puc d:pommes` lists projects depending on either `puc` or `pommes`.

+Invoke `puc` without arguments to see the full formal query syntax

 TODO: Prefix, suffix, macros; formats